edekhayser/AnimatedLoadingView/README.md

 LoadingView
 ===========

-LoadingView is an intriguing loading screen for operations with an unknown duration.
+LoadingView is an aesthetically pleasing loading screen for operations with an unknown duration.

 This view has a clear background, and can be placed over another view with the view behind showing through.